Urgent! Captive wild horses and burros need shelter now as extreme winter weather hits! STOP the abuse! It's killing them.

 In winter captive wild horses & burros--as well as pregnant mares--will be forced to sleep in the wet muck of manure and urine with no shelter from the harsh elements near Reno, NV and elsewhere.

 We are counting on your compassion for our national treasures--the native wild horses and burros who need your help.
-They need your urgent attention to survive the winter and summer--captive in the federally funded corrals.
+They need your urgent attention to survive the extreme weather in the winter and summer--while they are held captive in the taxpayer funded corrals.
 They need #Shade4Mustangs and #Shelter4Mustangs & burros.

 We hope they can be returned to the wild someday soon but right now they are suffering in the pens.